rafidryer/PRJ/README.md

 This repository contains the code used for the final project along with the CSV files of the data used in the final analysis.

-There are 3 python scripts which require Python version 3.9+.
+There are 3 Python scripts which require Python version 3.9+.
-Run the following commands into the commandline to ensure the correct libraries are installed:
+Run the following commands into the command line to ensure the correct libraries are installed:

 ```
 pip install numpy